 The Kinkalow cat is a crossbreed between American Curl and a Munchkin cat.

-They have the short legs of the Munchkin cat and the curled ears of the American Curl.
+They have the short legs that all Munchkins are known for and the curled ears of the American Curl.

 These cats are very similar to the Dwelf cat just with hair.
 You get all the positives of a Dwelf cat with the added element of fur.
 Depending on the owner, this is either a benefit or a disadvantage.

 The Kinkalow breed was established in 1994 by Terri Harris from Munchkinlane Cattery in Inverness, Florida.